-Thus this paper thus calls for clarity and quality in what we differentiate in a mixed ability TEFL class.
-It is a continuous endeavour to try to meet the needs of learners with the best quality, appropriate approaches to differentiation.
-They provide learners with several varieties of information / activities / learning opportunities that are best suited for virtually all students.
+Thus this paper thus calls for differentiation of instruction reflecting learner's needs guided by respectful tasks, flexible learning and ongoing assessment and adjustment.
+The clarity and quality in what the teacher differentiates in a mixed ability class is a continuous endeavour to try to meet the needs of learners with the best quality, appropriate approaches to differentiation.
+Differentiation is more than a strategy or series of strategies; it is a way of thinking about teaching and learning English on practical situations.
+Implementing quality differentiation is much more about knowing what matters to teach, realizing that learning happens in us rather than to us, continually reflecting on the 'particularness' of every student in the class.
+Thus discerning and implementing differentiation in teaching English is moving towards expertise by providing learners with several varieties of information/activities/learning opportunities that are best suited for virtually all students.